 How is your product licensed?

 Unlimited apps per unique user per year or per unique machine per year.
 Per Server based pricing for server based applications.

 How do you monitor usage?

-Containers report usage data that is stored locally and then uploaded to Cloudhouse on a monthly basis.
+Containers can report usage data over HTTPS, or via local file share and uploaded to Cloudhouse on a monthly basis.

 What applications can you package for 32 and 64-bit operating systems?

 Windows Client, Server and IE based applications, including runtimes for 32-bit or 64-bit operating systems.
 32-bit applications with or without 16-bit dlls for 32-bit Windows and 32-bit & 64-bit applications for 64-bit Windows.